Hello World

 Try the simplest piece of code possible

-To verify that the Royale SDK is set up correctly, we recommend you create and build a “Hello World” example.
+To verify that the Apache Royale SDK is set up correctly, we recommend you create and build a “Hello World” example.
 If that works, you can move on to Create an Application and work through the tutorial on building a more substantial application.

 These instructions presume you are not using an IDE, but are creating files in a text editor and compiling using command-line scripts or similar controls.
 Development tools that fully support Royale provide their own instructions for building your first Royale applications.